Why Neuro-Structural Care for Low Back Pain?

 Surgery – University of California, Irvine, School of Medicine clinical professor of orthopedic surgery, Charles Rosen, M.D., was quoted saying “An enormous number of back surgeries don’t give patients long-term relief.”
 He even went as far as to say, “”Maybe 5 percent of patients with back pain need surgery.”
 Another study drew the conclusion that, “This Lumbar fusion for the diagnoses of disc degeneration, disc herniation, and/or radiculopathy in a WC setting is associated with significant increase in disability, opiate use, prolonged work loss, and poor [Return To Work] status.”
 This conclusion came after the study showed that only 26% of people returned to work 2 years following a spinal fusion whereas 67% were able to return to work if they did not have surgery.
 (4)

 Our goal is to restore normal structure.
-With normal structure your body is set up for success allowing for normal, pain-free, function.
+With normal structure your body is set up for success allowing your brain to coordinate normal, pain-free, function.

 6. Gionis, Thomas MD; Groteke, Eric DC.
 Surgical Alternatives: Spinal Decompression.
 Orthopedic Technology Review.
 2003; 6